tomav/Varnish-ESI-Example/README.md

 Your full cached website should be available at [http://varnish-esi-example:8080/?full](http://varnish-esi-example:8080/?full).
 Here, ESI is used and cache is  used on all page includes.

-The `ìndex.php` file contains :
+The `index.php` file contains :

 * a `meta-refresh` to let you see what is changing every 2 seconds
 * the time appears in the center and right column.
 You will see that `/lorem.php` is cached 10 seconds via ESI.
-* the `/footer.php` file is cached 24 hours but you can purge it manually via a link which call `/purge.php` (modify the text of the file, then click "pruge").
+* the `/footer.php` file is cached 24 hours but you can purge it manually via a link which call `/purge.php` (modify the text of the file, then click "purge").

 Note : The cache _Time To Live (TTL)_ is configurable in `varnish-esi-example-fetch.vcl` for both `lorem.php` and `footer.php` files.